WikiLogic/Server/README.md

 		* click `advanced system settings`, then `environment variables`,
 		* in the `system variables` find `path`, select it and click edit,
 		* at the end of that string add `;` then the path to the mongo exe files.
 It'll be something like `;C:\Program Files\MongoDB 2.6 Standard\bin\`.
 		* Now you should be able to open up the console and run `mongod` and it'll go!
-3. [Bower](http://bower.io/) - client package manager,  `npm install -g bower` from anywhere, it'll install it globally (`-g`)
-4. [Grunt](http://gruntjs.com/) - making life easier, `npm install -g grunt-cli`, also global
+4. [Gulp](http://gulpjs.com/) - A task runner to make life easier, `npm install -g gulp`, also global
-5. [Compass](http://compass-style.org/) to build the Sass
+5. [Compass](http://compass-style.org/) to build the Sass *Note, after changing to gulp I'm not sure if we need this anymore?*
-6. [Yeoman](http://yeoman.io/) `npm install -g yo` But you probably won't be needing it on this project unless you're making a big addition.

 With all that set up we can now get the Wikilogic specific stuff onto your machine.